Early release of super explained01 May 2023 5 min read

 - a signed statutory declaration

-- an explanation of why you’re in financial hardship.
+- an explanation of how your current circumstances are impacted due to severe financial hardship.

 - medical treatment and transport for you or a dependant